h31nr1ch/h31nr1ch.github.io/README.md

 ## What is this repository for? ##
 ```
-Group tools and project that i made a  during time.
+Group tools and project that I made during time.
 With the goal to divulge and infor other students.
 ```